IMTS CONTROL HEADS

 Any information on this item would be appreciated.

--UPDATE 12/2017: Fellow collector Tony Campanale advises me that this head is not IMTS, it contains a DTMF only encoder.-
+-UPDATE 12/2017: Fellow collector Tony Campanale advises me that this head is not IMTS, it merely contains a DTMF encoder.

 TO NEXT CHAPTER